bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 (for horizontally-scaled facility deployments) and SQLite (for development and lab bench deployments).
 These are well-established, widely-trusted technologies, and that is a strong consideration.
 Other technologies may be explored later.
-The next section elaborates on the choice of relationship databases over document databases.
+The next section elaborates on the choice of relational databases over document databases.

 This provides good batch read performance and random access.
 It also transforms